-In addition, the Chairman Senate shall be fully authorized/empowered to financially help a student on compassionate grounds in case of an emergency.
+In addition, the Chairman Senate is fully authorized/empowered to financially help a student on compassionate grounds in case of an emergency.

 - (iv) In addition to the scholarships given by PEC University of Technology mentioned at (i), (ii) and (iii) above, many other scholarships offered by various other Govt. and non-Govt. organizations are also offered to the students, as and when applicable.
 A few scholarships under this category are: - 1.
-Bharti Scholarships - 2.
-Central Sector Scholarships for SC/ST students. - 3.
-Post Matric Scholarships for SC/ST students.
+Top Class Education Scheme for SC students (Central Sector Scheme). - 2.
+Top Class Education Scheme for Student with Disabilities (Central Sector Scheme). - 3.
+Prime Minister's Scholarship scheme for Central Armed Police forces and Assam Rifiles. - 4.
+Post Matric Scholarships for SC/ST students